apache/flink/docs/dev/table/functions/udfs.md

 The automatic type inference inspects the function's class and evaluation methods to derive data types for the arguments and result of a function. `@DataTypeHint` and `@FunctionHint` annotations support the automatic extraction.

-For a full list of classes that can be implicitly mapped to a data type, see the [data type section]({% link dev/table/types.md %}#data-type-annotations).
+For a full list of classes that can be implicitly mapped to a data type, see the [data type extraction section]({% link dev/table/types.md %}#data-type-extraction).

 **`@DataTypeHint`**